MSFTest/MultiTest/readme.md

 ## Installation

-We implement all the MSF systems with PyTorch 1.8.0 and Python 3.7.11.
+We implement all the MSF systems with PyTorch 1.8.0 and Python 3.7.11 in the Linux environment.
 All experiments are conducted on a server with an Intel i7-10700K CPU (3.80 GHz), 48 GB RAM, and an NVIDIA GeForce RTX 3070 GPU (8 GB VRAM).

 ### Basic Dependency